 Edaphic Scientific supplies sensors and equipment to quantify each of these parameters including rain gauges and tipping buckets for precipitation and surface run-off, wick lysimeters for groundwater flow, and sap flow sensors for transpiration.

 Evapotranspiration is an important parameter for hydrologists.
 Edaphic Scientific provides complete solutions for the measurement of evapotranspiration with more information can be found here.

 Edaphic Scientific can provide several methods and approaches to quantify evapotranspiration including:

 The ATMOS-41 Weather Station accurately measures atmospheric parameters including temperature, relative humidity, vapour pressure deficit, solar radiation, rainfall, wind speed and wind direction.

-These parameters are used in the Eagle platform to output potential evapotranspiration (ETo) via the FAO-56 Penman-Monteith method.
+These parameters are used in the Eagle platform to output reference crop evapotranspiration (ETo) via the ASCE or FAO-56 Penman-Monteith method.